Safouene1/support-palestine-banner/Web-component/README.md

 <support-palestine-banner></support-palestine-banner>
 ```

 This will display a banner on your page with a stylized representation of the Palestinian flag and a link to donate to a charity that supports Palestine.
+See example usage in the `index.html` file.

 ## Customization